Caregiver: Surviving Covid19 Coronavirus

 I would normally hold his hand.
 We had been in cabs going to the airport, and we were always holding hands.
 I was wearing plastic gloves, and he winter gloves.
 I told him to close his eyes and relax.
 We would get to the hospital soon.
 Between us and the taxi driver, a plexiglass.
 That was a slight relief.

 If I would have gotten infected, it would happen on that day.
 I always thought of Tuesday as the day when my walls broke down.
 I wasn’t emotional, not crying, not panicking.
 I was focused, but in the desperate attempt to get him to the hospital, I knew that my guards had crumbled as well.
 But I had to walk him to the cab, and we had to sit together in the cab for 40 minutes.
 Even if I slightly opened the windows for air circulation, I knew I was too close to him.
-But I somewhat us to be that close considering the risks.
+I was aware of the risks of close proximity.
 We were going to the hospital, and I have heard all the stories.
 I didn’t want to think about what could possibly happen there.
 I just wanted to know that he was going to be all right.
 I didn’t give myself a choice.

 I had never been in an Emergency Room.
 I didn’t even know what happened in that part of the hospital.